-Cordless electric walk-behind lawnmowers certainly give more flexibility than their corded cousins, but how do they compare with gasoline-powered lawnmowers?
+Cordless electric walk-behind lawnmowers certainly give more flexibility than their corded cousins, but how do they compare with gasoline-fueled lawnmowers?
 According to Consumer Reports, cordless electric mowers offer cleaner and quieter running, as well as easy maintenance.
-But their operating time between charges is limited, so they are not ideal for lawns larger than one-third of an acre.
+Is a cordless electric model right for your lawn?
+Let's take a look.

 Conventional lawnmowers operate using a gasoline-fueled combustion engine.
 Cordless mowers, by contrast, use an electric motor powered by a rechargeable lithium-ion battery.
 The batteries used to power cordless mowers average between 36 and 120 volts.
 Once the battery runs down, you plug it to recharge it.
 It generally takes between 3 to 6 hours to fully recharge the battery.

 Battery-powered mowers have a number of advantages over gasoline models: